-I usually recommend visiting at least 3 venues but no more than 5.
+I usually recommend visiting at least 3 venues, but no more than 5.
 Why?
 Because venue visits are really time-consuming!
 They take a lot of time to coordinate schedules with all of the key players, you have to drive to and from each one, and once you are there, you most likely meet with a sales manager and take a tour of the space.
 This is usually at least 30 – 45 minutes….sometimes longer.

 It can also become overwhelming to visit lots of spaces.
 Details start to blur together and information overload will start to creep in.
-If you limit your visits to 3 – 5 space, you can focus more on your overall impression or feeling of the space and the people.
+If you limit your visits to 3 – 5 spaces, you can focus more on your overall impression or feeling of the space and the people.